jdittrich/userNeedResearchBook/text/dataAnalysis.md

 assume to follow a common theme in one place, and notes for other themes in other places.
 If you analyze using a word processor, move similar notes in adjacent lines.
-Create different groups, each containing similar notes, by using several line breaks above and below such a group or by creating a list for each assumed theme.
+Create different groups, each containing similar notes, by using several line-breaks above and below such a group or by creating a list for each assumed theme.

 > - Asking herself: what would impress the person (a safety advisor)